MTSU Stormwater Program Public Involvement & Events

 Location: Old Fort Park (1025 Old Fort Park, Murfreesboro)

-Event Details: Professionals representing different water quality career paths led students through engaging demonstrations & hands-on activities.
+On September 15, 2018 in Old Fort Park the Stormwater Program participated in the 2nd Annual Waterfest festival.
+Professionals representing over 50 different water quality career paths led students through engaging demonstrations & hands-on activities.